BnB Project

 -

-Refine key financial data to empower hosts: Offer comparative data in terms of pricing per number of bedroom in their neighborhood and Great Montreal.
+Refine key financial data to empower hosts: Offer comparative data in terms of pricing per number of bedroom in their neighbourhood and Great Montreal.
 This will enable hosts further their knowledge of the current market and optimize their listings in terms of bookings and profits.

-Clarifying Questions
+Clarifying questions

 In the original listings